emorynlp/StreamSide/README.md

 # StreamSide

 StreamSide is a annotation toolkit that derives a semantic network from plain text.
-This is an open-source project led by the [Emory NLP Research Laboratory](http://nlp.cs.emory.edu) collaborated with the [Electronics and Telecommunications Research Institute](https://www.etri.re.kr/eng/main/main.etri) (ETRI).
+This is an open-source project led by the [Emory NLP Research Laboratory](http://nlp.cs.emory.edu).

 * Latest release: [0.2](../../releases/tag/streamside-0.2) (8/13/2020).